 The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The board of Trustees has formally met 3 times during the year.
+The board of Trustees has formally met 3 times during the year including once in a virtual meeting because of Covid-19.